 In 1980, the head usher at the Pasadena Civic Auditorium gives his crew a pep talk: he wants tonight's "Betty Midler" show to go smoothly.
 He's a little worried about risque language, ...
 See full summary »

 Bette Midler plays The Rose, a female rock star strikingly similar to Janis Joplin.
 The film follows Rose's career during her last tour, as she's determined to return to her Florida hometown.
 Although a success, she's exhausted and lonely but continued working by her gruff and greedy manager.
-Through loud and brassy, Rose is an insecure alcoholic and former drug user who seems to crave approval in her life.
+Though loud and brassy, Rose is an insecure alcoholic and former drug user who seems to crave approval in her life.
 She begins a romance with a limousine driver, who's actually an AWOL sergeant from the United States Army.
 Her rock and roll lifestyle of Drugs, Sex, and Rock and Roll and constant touring lead her to an inevitable breakdown.
 Written by

 R. John Berggren <firstname.lastname@example.org>

 Bette Midler's earlier film "The Thorn" [aka The Thorn (1971)] has associations with "The Rose" as rose bushes are thorny stemmed plants.
 "The Thorn" was made five years before "The Rose".
 Midler's 1974 film "Divine Mr. M" resurfaced in theatrical releases and on home-video during the early 1980s under its original title of "The Thorn" in an attempt to cash in on the box-office success of The Rose (1979).
 See more »